frankiehiggs/BooleanSim/README.md

 The second setting is what we call the "percolation" regime.
 Each individual disc will become smaller as the number of discs increases, keeping the relationship $n r^d = t$ for the $t$ chosen by the user.
-The probability that a given point on our screen is covered by a disc depends only of $t$, so we compare this with the percolation model on graphs / lattices (see [Geoffrey Grimmett's book](http://www.statslab.cam.ac.uk/~grg/papers/perc/perc.html) for a comprehensive introduction to percolation).
+The probability that a given point on our screen is covered by a disc depends only on $t$, so we compare this with the percolation model on graphs / lattices (see [Geoffrey Grimmett's book](http://www.statslab.cam.ac.uk/~grg/papers/perc/perc.html) for a comprehensive introduction to percolation).